janiece-23/PyLab004/README.md

-### Reflect on how encaspulation and generaliztion helped break down the drawing proces for this secne.###
+### Reflect on how encaspulation and generaliztion helped break down the drawing process for this scene.###
 When reflecting on what the terms encapsulation adn gerealiztion, It makes me underrstand some of the perviou topics that I sturggled with.
 # Exmaple: #def square(lenght): #Parameters are used to make the code more general.
 #               for i in range(4):